rmodi6/theory-of-database-systems/HW3/README.md

 ## Query 3

 ### Assumptions
+Please note the following assumptions while finding zipcodes with no ER facilities:
-It is assumed that `ZCTA5CE10` column in the `CSE532.USZIP` table is the column containing data for the corresponding zipcode.
-Also, some entries in the `ZIPCODE` column of `CSE532.FACILITY` table have 9 digit zipcodes of the format `xxxxx-xxxx`.
+- It is assumed that `ZCTA5CE10` column in the `CSE532.USZIP` table is the column containing data for the corresponding zipcode.
+- Some entries in the `ZIPCODE` column of `CSE532.FACILITY` table have 9 digit zipcodes of the format `xxxxx-xxxx`.
 To successfully join them with the USZIP table, `subtr` function is used to consider only the first 5 digits.
-Conversely, the result table has only unique 5 digit zipcodes from the FACILITY table.
+Consequently, the result table has only unique 5 digit zipcodes from the FACILITY table.
+- There are 23 zipcodes in the FACILITY table that do not have an entry in the USZIP table and have no ER Department.
+Since it is not possible to find neighbors of these zipcodes, these are also included in the final output.

 ### Execution times
 Table below lists the execution times for query 3 with and without indexes: